Diversity and inclusion

 In partnership with Mental Health First Aid England, the firm has a fully trained Global Mental Health Support team, equipped with the skills to recognise, support and provide guidance to those who may be experiencing mental health issues.

-We have pledged to increase the number trained in mental health first aid skills, aiming by World Mental Health Day 2019 (10 October) to have one in 25 of our people trained.
+We pledged to increase the number trained in mental health first aid skills, aiming by World Mental Health Day 2019 (10 October) to have one in 25 of our people trained – we are pleased to announce we have now surpassed that target, and now have over 200 people trained globally.

 We encourage and promote recognition of key awareness days and weeks around the globe with a range of internal events and communications.
 These include World Mental Health Day, supporting the green ribbon campaign in the UK and ‘Time to Talk’ day.